davidkellis/hostsfile/README.md

 # hostsfile

 This is a simple task that adds an entry to the `/etc/hosts` file.
+The main goal of this task is to illustrate how to use the hostctl tool to create a task that can be run locally or on a remote machine.

 ## Usage

 ```
-hostsfile on  master [+] is 📦 v1.0.0 via  v24.3.0
 ❯ npx hostctl run add_entry.ts names:foo,bar
 ✔ Enter local sudo password:
 === Evaluation ===